SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Introduction

-Based on the framework, we construct \ours, a benchmark comprising 300 high-quality test cases spanning the above five risk scenarios.
-This benchmark enables systematic and quantitative evaluation of the safety progress of search agents.
-Our study examines three representative search agent scaffolds (search workflow~\citep{vu2024freshllms-fresshqa-time-sensitive-topic-and-false-premise-questions-augmentation-with-search-engine}, tool calling~\citep{qwen2025qwen3technicalreport}, and deep research~\citep{xu2025comprehensivesurveydeepresearch}) and a diverse set of backend LLMs (seven proprietary and eight open-source ones).
+We conduct comprehensive red-teaming experiments with \ours.
+Concretely, we construct a dataset comprising 300 high-quality test cases spanning the above five risk scenarios.
+With this, we examine three representative search agent scaffolds (search workflow~\citep{vu2024freshllms-fresshqa-time-sensitive-topic-and-false-premise-questions-augmentation-with-search-engine}, tool calling~\citep{qwen2025qwen3technicalreport}, and deep research~\citep{xu2025comprehensivesurveydeepresearch}) and a diverse set of backend LLMs (nine proprietary and eight open-source ones).
 In response to the research question, our study highlights \textbf{the overall high vulnerability of LLM-based search agents to unreliable search results}.
-The globally highest ASR (90.5\%) is observed when using \llm{GPT-4.1-mini} under the search workflow setting. \textbf{Both backend LLMs and scaffold designs} are critical---reasoning models and deep research scaffolds generally demonstrate stronger resilience. \textbf{Across risk types}, susceptibility varies markedly, with hard-to-verify misinformation posing the greatest threat. \textbf{Finally, the interplay between safety and helpfulness} shows that these goals are not at odds; \llm{GPT-5}-based agents or those equipped with deep-research scaffold can achieve advanced performance across both dimensions.
+The globally highest ASR (90.5\%) is observed when using \llm{GPT-4.1-mini} under the search workflow setting. \textbf{Both backend LLMs and scaffold designs} are critical---reasoning models and scaffolds that use search budget more effectively generally demonstrate stronger resilience. \textbf{Across risk types}, susceptibility varies markedly, with hard-to-verify misinformation posing the greatest threat. \textbf{Finally, the interplay between safety and helpfulness} shows that these goals are not at odds; \llm{GPT-5}-based agents or those equipped with more effective search orchestration are able to excel in both dimensions.

-Beyond the main findings, our red-teaming framework proves valuable for tracking safety progress in agent development.
+Beyond benchmarking, our red-teaming framework proves valuable for tracking safety progress in agent development.
 For instance, it reveals how seemingly simple design choices, such as the number of search results, can implicitly affect agent safety, and it enables the evaluation of defense strategies, \eg, showing the limited effectiveness of reminder prompts and revealing the knowledge-action gap of LLMs in safety-related issues.
-These analyses highlight the transparency our framework brings to agent development.
-We hope our red-teaming framework and the \ours benchmark as a foundation for evaluating and advancing more capable and trustworthy search agents that address both performance and safety in tandem.
+These highlight the transparency our framework brings to agent development.